 Long-Term Side Effects and Risks

-The long-term risks and side effects linked to cannabis use are not fully understood by researchers.
-Research is still going on but long-term marijuana use may increase a person’s risk of substance use disorders and problems with memory and concentration.
+The long-term risks and side effects linked to cannabis use include mood disorders, psychotic episodes, and neurocognitive impairment.
+Research is still going on but long-term marijuana use increase a person’s risk of substance use disorders and problems with memory and concentration.
 Several studies suggest that the use of marijuana can cause impairment in cognitive abilities.
 However, the amount of impairment and the duration depends on the age when the person began using, how much was typically used, and how long they used.

 Marijuana and IQ Loss